redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 Poland took place in Brussels.
 On February 14 Belgians, Poles and Germans demonstrated in honour of the heroes of the 1830 revolution and the martyrs of the rising of the Russian Dekabrists.
 A week later, on February 22, Marx spoke at a meeting in memory of the Cracow rising of 1846.
-Marx extolled the Polish revolution and lauded the rising at Cracow for the glorious example it set Europe, 'in identifying the cause of nationality with that of democracy and the emancipation of the oppressed class.'3 The meeting closed with a pathetic scene.
+Marx extolled the Polish revolution and lauded the rising at Cracow for the glorious example it set Europe, 'in identifying the cause of nationality with that of democracy and the emancipation of the oppressed class [^12].'
+The meeting closed with a pathetic scene.
 Old Lelevel, the veteran of the Polish revolution, embraced Marx and kissed him.